ajbhub/Module_2_Challenge/Challenge_Submission/loan_qualifier_app/README.md

 This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
 The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans.

+The user is then given the option of saving the list of qualifying loans as a .csv file.
+If there are no qualifying loans available, the applcation will close and an option to save is not provided.

 ---

 ## Technologies